What is herpes?

 - Kaposi’s sarcoma-associated herpesvirus (or, HHV-8) is a strain of the virus that can lead to cancer in some cases, causing purplish tumors to form on the skin and mucous membranes.
 The vast majority of people infected with this strain of herpes will not develop cancer, but Kaposi’s sarcoma is more common in those with compromised immune systems, such as those with AIDS.

 While there is no cure for herpes currently, many types of treatments exist.
 A health care provider can be a good resource for finding a medication to alleviate particular symptoms.
 You can also look into getting vaccinated for the chickenpox or shingles strains, which are widely available.
 Although vaccines for the other types don’t yet exist, researchers are currently working on a vaccine for HSV-2 — the one that causes most cases of genital herpes.
 Because all the forms of herpes are so easily transmitted, consider reading How to ask you honey if they have any infections for ideas on how to find out if a partner has herpes before herpes finds you.
-Finally, feel free to explore the many other herpes-related musings below.Alice!
+Finally, feel free to explore the many other herpes-related musings in the related questions.Alice!